 About Pevensey Castle

 The main outer defensive walls of the larger Roman fortification have survived very much intact, forming a wider outer ring within which the main castle now stands.
 These Roman walls are among the very best Roman remains to have survived in the UK.

-Now a picturesque ruin under the remit of English Heritage, Pevensey Castle is open to visitors.
+Now a picturesque ruin under the remit of English Heritage, Pevensey Castle is open to visitors to explore its eminent grounds.
 Amongst its attractions are the remaining elements of the Roman fort, which includes the majority of the original outer walls and towers, as well as the medieval dungeons.

 The exhibition details the castle’s history, including its role as a World War Two observation and command post, with audio tours also available around the site.

 Pevensey Castle is located in Pevensey in East Sussex, just off the A259.
 The nearest train stations are Pevensey & Weston or Pevensey Bay, both half a mile away, while a number of bus services stop outside or near to the site, including the Stagecoach 55, and the Cuckmere Community Bus service 46.